Scope

 Internal moves or promotions

-When an existing employee is appointed to a new position at the same grade as their current position, they will normally be appointed on the same incremental point as they are currently on.
+When an existing employee is appointed to a new position at the same grade as their current position, they will normally be appointed on the same incremental point they are currently on.
 They will also retain their existing date for incremental progression.

 When an existing employee is appointed to a new position at a higher grade than their current position, they will be appointed on either the first incremental point of the new grade, or the incremental point above their existing salary.
-They will retain the standard incremental progression date of 1 April subject to 6 months satisfactory performance in the job.
+They will retain the standard incremental progression date of 1 April subject to six months satisfactory performance in the job.

 Academic promotions